-Age

-Nationality

-EDGAR A. CUA

-- Bachelor of Arts in Economics degree (Honors Program) from the Ateneo de Manila University - Masters of Arts in Economics degree from the University of Southern California - Masters of Planning Urban and Regional Environment degree from the University of Southern California - Advanced Chinese from the Beijing Language and Culture University - Sustainable Development Training Program, Cambridge University

-Current Position in the Bank Date of First Appointment Other Current Position Previous Positions
+Age 60 Nationality Filipino Education Bachelor of Arts in Economics degree (Honors Program) from the Ateneo de Manila University Masters of Arts in Economics degree from the University of Southern California Masters of Planning Urban and Regional Environment degree from the University of Southern California Advanced Chinese from the Beijing Language and Culture University Sustainable Development Training Program, Cambridge University Current Position in the Bank Independent Director Date of First Appointment May 31, 2016 Other Current Position Director of Davao Unicar Corporation Previous Positions Held various managerial and staff positions at the Asian Development Bank (ADB) during a 30- year professional career.

-- Independent Director

-- May 31, 2016

-- Director of Davao Unicar Corporation

-- Held various managerial and staff positions at the Asian Development Bank (ADB) during a 30-year professional career.
 Retired in 2015 as Senior Advisor, East Asia Department of the Asian Development Bank (ADB), based in ADB's Resident Mission in Beijing, People's Republic of China(PRC).
 Other managerial positions in ADB included Deputy Director General, East Asia Department, Country Director, ADB Resident Mission in Indonesia and Deputy Country Director, ADB Resident Mission in PRC.

-- Staff Consultant, SGV & Co.

-FLORENCIA G. TARRIELA

-Age

-Nationality

-- Bachelor of Science in Business Administration degree, Major in Economics, University of the Philippines - Masters in Economics degree from the University of California, Los Angeles, where she topped the Masters Comprehensive Examination

-Current Position in the Bank Date of First Appointment

-Chairman of the Board/Independent Director

-- May 29, 2001 (as Director)

-- May 24, 2005 (as Chairman of the Board)

-- May 30, 2006 (as Independent Director)

-Directorship in Other Listed Companies

-Independent Director of LT Group, Inc.

-- Independent Director of PNB Capital and Investment Corporation, PNB Life Insurance, Inc., PNB International Investments Corporation, and LT Group, Inc. - $ \qquad \hbox{Columnist for ''Business Options'' of the Manila Bulletin and ''FINEX Folio'' of Business World}\\$ - Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation - Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director - Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc.

-- Co-author of several inspirational books "Coincidence or Miracle?
-Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books -"Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil" - Environmentalist and practices natural ways of gardening

-- Undersecretary of Finance - Alternate Board Member of the Monetary Board of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation - Deputy Country Head, Managing Partner and the first Filipina Vice President of Citibank N.

-2014 Most Outstanding Citibank Philippines Alumni awardee for community involvement
+Staff Consultant, SGV & Co.
+Name Age FLORENCIA G. TARRIELA 69 Nationality Filipino Education Bachelor of Science in Business Administration degree, Major in Economics, University of the Philippines Masters in Economics degree from the University of California, Los Angeles, where she topped the Masters Comprehensive Examination Current Position in the Bank Chairman of the Board/Independent Director Date of First Appointment May 29, 2001 (as Director) May 24, 2005 (as Chairman of the Board) May 30, 2006 (as Independent Director) Directorship in Other Listed Companies Independent Director of LT Group, Inc. Other Current Positions Independent Director of PNB Capital and Investment Corporation, PNB Life Insurance, Inc., PNB International Investments Corporation, and LT Group, Inc. Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. Co-author of several inspirational books - "Coincidence or Miracle?
+Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books - "Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil" Environmentalist and practices natural ways of gardening Other Previous Positions Undersecretary of Finance Alternate Board Member of the Monetary Board of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation Deputy Country Head, Managing Partner and the first Filipina Vice President of Citibank N. A. Awards/Citations 2014 Most Outstanding Citibank Philippines Alumni awardee for community involvement